 Proudly made in the USA!

-Safety Seal say that it’s a professional quality kit … I don’t know whether that holds up or not, but the overall feel of the kit is of good quality, just not perhaps ‘the ultimate’.
-The repair is designed to be permanent, not a temporary get-you-home measure, and it includes 30 strings – should last for many years.
+Safety Seal says that it’s a professional quality kit.
+I don’t know whether that holds up or not, but the overall feel of the kit is of good quality, just not perhaps ‘the ultimate’.
+The repair is designed to be permanent, not a temporary get-you-home measure.
+It includes 30 strings – should last for many years.

 What’s in the box: 30 x strings, 1 x metal insertion tool, 1 x spare insertion needle, 1 x metal T-handle spiral probe, 1 x lubricant, 2 x razor blades, 1 x carry case.